Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

-In this work, we relate the generalization properties of MNIs for regression under additive \textbf{isotropic} Gaussian noise\footnote{one can relax this assumption to isotropic log-concave noise or Rademacher noise} via (local) geometric properties of the Banach space; these include uniform convexity and smoothness as well as type and cotype, and the position of the norm, cf. the books of \cite{artstein2015asymptotic,artstein2022asymptotic} and reference within.
+To address the first question, we relate the generalization properties of MNIs for regression under additive \textbf{isotropic} Gaussian noise\footnote{In most of our results, this assumption can be relaxed to isotropic log-concave or Rademacher noise.} to the (local) geometric properties of the Banach space.
+These include uniform convexity and smoothness, type and cotype, and the position of the norm; see the books of \cite{artstein2015asymptotic,artstein2022asymptotic} and the references therein.
 Roughly speaking, we upper-bound the bias of the MNI when its underlying norm is $2$-uniformly convex, and this bound is sharp in linear models when the norm is in an appropriate position, e.g., isotropic or John's position.

-Furthermore, we provide a sharp bound on the MSE of the $\ell_p$-MNI under sub-Gaussian covariates---extending the work of \cite{donhauser2022fast}---that only holds for Gaussian covariates.
-This is the \textbf{first} work to prove benign overfitting in sub-Gaussian covariates in linear models when the norm is not induced by \textbf{an inner product.}
+To answer the second question, we provide a sharp bound on the MSE of the $\ell_p$-MNI under sub-Gaussian (s.g.) covariates, extending the Gaussian-covariate result of \cite{donhauser2022fast}.
+To the best of our knowledge, this is the \textbf{first} work to prove benign overfitting for s.g. covariates in linear models when the norm is not an \textbf{inner product}.

-In \Cref{ss:MNI}--\Cref{ss:ccp}, we provide the required background to present an overview of our contributions, which appear in \Cref{ss:con}.
-Before proceeding, we would like to mention that our work is deeply inspired by the influential works of Maurey and Pisier on probability in Banach spaces \cite{maurey1976series,pisier1977nouveau}; and also by more modern works on the geometry of 2-uniform convex bodies by \cite*{klartag2008volume,milman2009gaussian,Paorlp}.
-We also build on recent developments on isotropic convex bodies \cite{milman2015mean,klartag2025affirmative,bizeul2025slicing}.
+Before proceeding, we mention that our work is deeply inspired by the influential work of Maurey and Pisier on probability in Banach spaces~\cite{maurey1976series,pisier1977nouveau} and by more recent work on the geometry of $2$-uniformly convex bodies~\cite*{klartag2008volume,milman2009gaussian,Paorlp}.
+We also build on recent developments concerning isotropic convex bodies~\cite{milman2015mean,klartag2025affirmative,bizeul2025slicing}.